macaroni-os/macaroni-tasks/README.md

 tag4test-pipeline       Tag for testing the selected repo and bump revision. start-upgrade-pipeline  Start a complete upgrade workflow to a specific
-                        repository and for the configured kits.
+                        repository and for the configured kits. docker-tasks            Create/Update docker images build tasks. start-upd-seed-pipeline Start an upgrade workflow for a selected race. start-upd-kits-pipeline Start an upgrade workflow to upgrade kits and bump first seed.

 ```